-It’s no wonder that we start to associate exercise with negative feelings when society harshly views exercise through a moral lens.
-It’s nearly impossible to fully enjoy movement with that kind of pressure riding on the activity.
+It’s no wonder we start to associate exercise with negative feelings when society harshly views exercise through a moral lens.
+It can feel impossible to fully enjoy movement with that kind of pressure riding on it.

 Shift Your Mindset to Unlock Your Exercise Potential

 Viewing exercise as a way to compensate for the food we eat or solely as a way to change how our bodies look is reinforced and rewarded in our culture.
-But this mindset encourage us to look at exercise as a tool for fixing what’s broken.
+But this mindset encourages us to look at exercise as a tool for fixing what’s broken.
 It turns exercise into a means to an end instead of something that is valuable on its own.
-And that’s heartbreaking, because I’ve seen the power exercise has to be life-changing, both in my own life and in the lives of my clients.

-The key to leaving behind diet and wellness culture thinking about exercise and changing your relationship with it is to discover your own why for making exercise a part of your life.
+One of the keys to changing your relationship with exercise is to find a “why” for doing it that resonates with you.
 Which begs the question, “Why the heck should we exercise if it’s not to burn off that cookie we ate last night or to finally get Carrie Underwood’s legs?”

-Luckily, I put together this list of 20 body positive reasons to exercise that have nothing do with food or weight loss to help you answer that question:
+I put together this list of 20 body positive reasons to exercise that have nothing do with food or weight loss to help you answer that question for yourself:

 1. Endorphins.
-Elle Woods in Legally Blonde was right all those years ago!
-When we exercise, our bodies actually do release feel-good endorphins that put us in a better mood.
+Elle Woods in Legally Blonde was right all those years ago.
+When we exercise, our bodies actually do release feel-good endorphins that can put us in a better mood.
 Note: the amount of endorphins secreted per person in response to exercise varies.
 If you don’t experience this phenomenon, that doesn’t mean there’s anything wrong with you.

 2. Exercise can be a community-building experience.
 I love delicious food and pretty cocktails as much as the next person, but I definitely get bored when all of my outings revolve around restaurants and bars.
-Next time you’re looking for something fun to do with a friend, consider planning a hike or a walk, starting a game of pick-up basketball at your neighborhood court, or trying a free fitness class in your city if that’s something your friends would be into.
+Next time you’re looking for something fun to do with friends, consider planning a hike or a walk, starting a game of pick-up basketball at your neighborhood court, or trying a free fitness class in your city if that’s something your friends would be into.

 3. Stress reduction.
 For many people, exercise has a stress-relieving effect and is an important tool in their mental health toolkit.
-Just make sure you also have other tools at your disposal, or your relationship with exercise could become too dependent.
+However, for some people exercise increases their stress levels, and that’s an important consideration.

-4. An improved relationship with your body.
+4. A better relationship with your body.
 If you can successfully leave behind the diet culture and #fitspo nonsense, exercise can actually help you have a better relationship with your body.
 Exercise has the power to strengthen your mind-body connection and give you a sense of gratitude for all the ways your body supports you in your life.

 5. Potential to eliminate or improve pain.
-Muscle weakness and limited mobility are big drivers of physical pain, which means consistent exercise to improve those issues can lead to noticeable pain reduction.
+Muscle weakness and limited mobility are big drivers of physical pain, which means consistent exercise to improve those issues can lead to noticeable pain reduction for some conditions.

 6. It can boost self-confidence.
 No matter what kind of exercise you choose, if you stick with it, you’ll get better at what you’re doing over time.
 Celebrating your progress is an excellent self-confidence booster.

 8. Stronger bones.
-Doing weight-bearing activities makes your bones stronger and denser, which helps prevent osteoporosis and broken bones later in life.
+Doing weight-bearing activities makes your bones stronger and denser, which can help prevent osteoporosis and broken bones later in life.

 9. An excuse to explore the outdoors.
 Outdoor exercise is an opportunity to further explore both your own neighborhood (if it’s safe to do so) and the world at large while also reaping the many benefits of being out in nature.
 That’s two perks for the effort of one!

 10. Delayed cognitive decline.
 You may have heard that puzzles and other mental challenges are a way to protect your brain in old age.
 It turns out that physical activity is also very effective.
 We know through research that exercise is one of the best ways to fend off dementia and Alzheimers for longer.

 11. Alleviating depression and anxiety.
 Exercise has been proven to help with depression and anxiety in many people, and I have seen this firsthand with my clients and myself.
-However, having depression and anxiety makes it much harder to get yourself to exercise, so that piece has to be addressed first in order to experience any benefits.
+However, having depression and anxiety makes it much harder to feel motivated to exercise, so that piece has to be addressed first in order to experience any potential benefits.

 12. Increased aerobic capacity.
 Aerobic capacity (aka: cardiorespiratory fitness) reflects the rate at which our bodies can use oxygen and convert it into energy during exercise.
-We lose a little aerobic capacity every year as we get older, but we can cut that loss in half with regular exercise, which means less huffing and puffing!
+We lose a little aerobic capacity every year as we get older, but we can cut that loss in half with regular exercise.

 13. Blood pressure reduction and lowered risk for diabetes, heart disease, and some cancers.
 We’ve all heard by now how exercise can have an incredible effect on our immune system and disease prevention in our bodies.
 Even better?
 Research shows that you can get these health benefits from exercise regardless of if you lose any weight.